Malpractice lawsuit tips for dentists

 These numbers don’t account for all the cases that were dropped, dismissed, or settled out of court – all of which can still cost a small dental practice time and money.
 The median price tag for a dental malpractice judgment (according to the Bureau of Justice) is around $53,000 – which doesn’t include the cost of legal defense.
-But dropped and dismissed cases can still cost dentists between $2,000 and $5,000, or more.
+Dropped and dismissed cases can still cost dentists between $2,000 and $5,000, or more.

 The solution?
 Stop medical malpractice lawsuits before they happen.
 Below we share some tips on how to do just that.

-What kinds of disputes can lead to dental malpractice claims?
+Which disputes lead to dental malpractice claims?

 Dental malpractice claims make assertions about the quality of your work.
 It’s important to realize that many claims (sometimes referred to as frivolous claims) have absolutely nothing to do with your work.
 You don’t actually have to make a mistake or violate a standard of care in order to be sued for malpractice.